 QuarterSpot focuses on the financial health of applicants’ businesses, not their personal credit history; although the company does require business owners to have a minimum personal credit score of 580.
 To qualify for a loan, businesses must have an average monthly bank balance of $2,000 based on the most recent 90 days of bank data and make at least 10 sales per month.

 QuarterSpot loans money to companies that have only been in business for a year and have monthly revenues of as low as $8,000, so it is a potential funding source for new businesses and very small companies.
-There is not a lot of information on QuarterSpot’s website or in the media about the rates for its loans, but the company does list some attractive features for businesses looking for funding from non-traditional lenders:
+They also only require a credit score of 580 and a to have been in business for a year.
+There is not a lot of information on QuarterSpot’s website or in the media about the rates for its loans, but the company does list some attractive features for businesses looking for funding from non-traditional lenders.

 Fast and Easy Application Process

 Businesses can apply on QuarterSpot’s website to see if they pre-qualify for a loan in as little as 30 seconds.
 QuarterSpot states its online loan application takes only a few minutes to complete and businesses receive a loan offer within 24 hours.
 Once the loan terms have been accepted, businesses can receive the funds as quickly as one business day.
 QuarterSpot’s loan application process does not require a lot of paperwork.
 Businesses only need to submit their last three business statements.

 - No Personal Guarantees: QuarterSpot does not require personal guarantees from business owners, so you will not be required to use your personal assets to pay back a loan.

 - No Personal Credit Checks: QuarterSpot does not check business owners’ personal credit.
 Decisions about loans are made based on QuarterSpot’s decisions about the financial health of the business only.
 The company also does a “soft” credit check so it does not have an impact on your personal credit score.

 - No Prepayment Penalties: There are no penalties for early payment of loans.